 Note that the changes can only be made prospectively; the plan must be amended to reflect the changes no later than December 31, 2021; the relaxed rules only apply for the 2020 calendar year; and the changes must be communicated to the employees.

 Best practice: Employers who want to give employees ability to make changes in their health plan coverage should discuss the change with their health plan insurer or stop-loss carrier in the case of a self-insured plan.
-In addition, employers should consider limiting any decrease in a health FSA election to be no less than the amount which has already been reimbursed by the plan.
+In addition, employers should consider limiting any decrease in a health FSA election to be no less than the amount that has already been reimbursed by the plan.

-Extended Claim Periods for FSAs – Under long standing IRS rules, health and dependent care FSA amounts which had not been used to reimburse eligible expenses by the end of a plan year were forfeited.
+Extended Claim Periods for FSAs – Under long-standing IRS rules, health and dependent care FSA amounts that had not been used to reimburse eligible expenses by the end of a plan year were forfeited.
 However, these plans have been permitted to add a “grace period” of up to 2 ½ months in the new plan year during which additional expenses can be incurred and applied against the unused amounts from the prior plan year (giving a participant an opportunity to reduce or eliminate forfeiture of unused amounts).

 Notice 2020-29 permits any FSA with a plan year or grace period ending in 2020 to give participants until December 31, 2020 to incur additional expenses and apply them against unused amounts from the prior plan year.
 This will benefit non-calendar year plans and calendar year plans with a grace period.
 For example, a calendar year plan with a grace period ending March 15, 2020 could be amended to allow participants with unused amounts as of March 15th to incur expenses until December 31, 2020 and be reimbursed for those expenses out of the unused amounts (which would otherwise be forfeited).